darklab8/darklab_article_parallel_pytest/README.md

 * We kept code running with sidecar containers with postgresql, redis or anything else that is needed, thus having less difference between dev and prod.
 Thus keeping following rule 10th rule of [The Twelve-Factor app](https://12factor.net/)
 * We received a solution universal enough to be reapplied to any other repository needing to be sped up
 * We kept our paradigm of being CI agnostic and can replicate our solution easily locally.

+## Future possible steps

+* Refactoring code to be more universal to become third party library reusable for any other repo
+* Probably making parallel_pytest script available as compiled binary in golang?
+In order to be available as lightweight dependency installations free solution reusable at any repository with minimal time and weight to add
+* Same principles to applications testing can be applied to any other language, as long as solution to split tests is found